joeyparrish/shaka-player-gerrit-backup/docs/design/bg-fetch.md

    1. When handling background fetch-related events, we can simply ignore any event that does not start with the prefix.
 This will help prevent any contamination with other service worker code from the developer.
-1. As each segment is downloaded, the assignStreamToManifest method should be called to store that data in the manifest.
+1. As each segment is downloaded, the assignStreamsToManifest method should be called to store that data in the manifest.
 1. If the download is canceled, call the cleanStoredManifest method, so that the player doesn’t pollute indexedDb with unused segment data.